migueljgoliveira/virtual-fields-method/README.md

   - Line 1: Give property number and identification flag.
 Set identification flag to `0` to define a fixed property or to `1` to define an identification property.
 Repeat this data line as often as necessary to define all properties.

 ##### Optional Keywords

-- **`*Tests`** Define tests.
-  - Line 1: Give number of tests.
-  - Line 2: Give name of first test.
-Repeat this data line as often as necessary to define the name of all tests.
-The test name should correspond to the data files folder of each test.
-  - If this keyword is omitted only one test is considered named after `prjname`.

 - **`*Output`** : Define output folder name.
   - Line 1: Give name of the output folder.